 In Ierissos, I found GKEEA Boutique Hotel; the owners renovated this stylish property in 2015.

-Welcome with an open bar with local liqueurs, comfortable air-conditioned room and bathroom with all essential amenities, felt like a true luxury one craves for after the ascetic journey to the Holy Mountain.
+Welcome with an open bar with local liqueurs, comfortable air-conditioned room, and bathroom with all essential amenities, felt like a true luxury one craves after the ascetic journey to the Holy Mountain.

-Finally enjoying the hot shower makes you less guilty when you know the solar energy heated it, technically God himself, so the monks of Mount Athos should approve this tiny bit of luxury too!
+Finally enjoying the hot shower makes you less guilty when you know the solar energy heated it, technically God himself, so the monks of Mount Athos should approve this tiny bit of luxury at GKEEA Boutique Hotel too.

 Probably my favorite part of the stay in GKEEA was its wonderful buffet breakfast.
 I know this is one of the best boutique hotels in the vicinity of Mount Athos, but for a small and intimate hotel, I wasn’t expecting so many choices that were brightening my mornings here with healthy and organic food, with local produce freshly prepared for the guests!
 Amazing!